Lobo (artist): Career

-In 2014, the artist was invited by Grupo RBS to paint live, during Marketing Network Brasil.
+In 2014, Lobo was invited by Grupo RBS to paint live, during Marketing Network Brasil.
 The event was held at Hotel Transamérica, in Ilha de Comandatuba.

-In 2015, Heineken completed five years in Brazil and, to commemorate the date, the brand carried out an action with the purpose of rescuing, together with employees, the main achievements of Heineken since its arrival in Brazil.
-Employees were invited to send their internal communications team their perceptions and suggestions.
-From this content, a ranking was formed with the most suggested achievements and the artist Lobo was invited to illustrate them in style on a three-meter screen that is displayed in the main office in São Paulo.
+In 2015, Heineken celebrated five years in Brazil and, to commemorate the date, invited Lobo to illustrate the main achievements of Heineken since its arrival in Brazil.
+A three-meter screen of the artwork is displayed in the Heineken main office in São Paulo.

-Also in 2015, the Artist participated in “Reciclalata”, a Travelling exhibition composed of fifteen cans one meter in diameter, personalized by contemporary artists from different regions of Brazil.
+Also in 2015, the Artist participated in "Reciclalata", a Travelling exhibition composed of fifteen cans one meter in diameter, personalized by contemporary artists from different regions of Brazil.
 The show was developed to commemorate the 25th anniversary of the aluminum can in Brazil.